 If you let the dough for herh kiao sit out a little longer than desirable, it dries up and can’t be pleated into herh kiao‘s anymore.
 Temperamental, I know.
 But sometimes, hissy fits don’t always have to be a bad thing.

 With a tighter and firmer texture, the fishpaste becomes a little more malleable.
 Ah Hua Teochew Fishball Noodle wraps their fishpaste around julienned sticks of cucumber and carrots.
 Crunchy with the same winning fish paste, this rendition was refreshing as it was tasty.

 If vegetables aren’t your thing, these fish ‘rulers’ will have to do for now.
 These have a more pronounced flavour and have quite a delightful mouthfeel.
 They are a smidge salty, but it was something I was willing to overlook.

-As for the meatballs, these are made with a mixture of meat and fish.
+As for the meatballs, they are made with a mixture of meat and fish.
 Naturally, therefore, they’re a little bouncier than your average meatball, with a unique texture.
-Not to mention, these unevenly shaped orbs are a tell-tale sign that Ah Hua Teochew Noodles makes their meatballs by hand— the ultimate brownie point for sure.
+Not to mention, these unevenly shaped orbs are a tell-tale sign that Ah Hua Teochew Noodles makes their meatballs by hand—the ultimate brownie point for sure.

 As for their fishballs, these gleaming spheres are everything a fishball should be—soft, springy with a dash of homemade goodness.
 A bite of these, and it was worth every stop on the MRT to get here.